Three Days of Darkness: Advocates

 Marie-Julie Jahenny (1850–1941), known as the "Breton Stigmatist," expanded upon the story of the Three Days of Darkness.
 According to Jahenny, it would occur on a Thursday, Friday and Saturday; all of Hell would be let loose to strike at those outside their homes and those without a lit blessed candle of pure wax.
 These candles would miraculously stay aflame the entire period, but not light at all in the houses of the godless.

-Controversy
+Padre Pio hoax

+In the late 1940s, the name of Saint Padre Pio (1887–1968) was attached to a letter endorsing the Three Days of Darkness; but the letter was in fact written by the "Council of Heroldsbach," a religious cult in Germany later outlawed by the Vatican.
+Since 1950 the "Pio" forgery has been repeatedly denounced by both the Capuchin order and the Archdiocese of Bamberg.